 - Using reusable dishware and utensils at schools and restaurants

 Investments in plastic processing innovations are increasing, and nature is doing its best to help us too.
 Biological recycling in particular seems to hold great promise.
 For instance, enzymes have been discovered at landfills that can break down plastic at faster rates than ever.
-One of the latest enzymes discovered (PHL7), can .
+One of the latest enzymes discovered (PHL7), can break down plastic in less than a day.
 Way to go, Phil!
 Alas, Phil does not like to eat some of the “high crystallinity” plastics found in many plastic bottles, but these plastic-loving enzymes are a great discovery.
 Leave it to nature to come bail us out again!

 Recently, the United Nations Environment Assembly (UNEA) passed a resolution mandating the creation of a multilateral treaty to address plastic pollution.
 This article breaks down all the complexities involved in coming up with a plastic pollution solution.
 There are many challenges to overcome, and it's never easy for different countries to agree on costly programs, but they're working on it.